xinwenfu/GenCyber/Python/README.md

 ##### def circleArea(r):
 We just mentioned *print* is a function.
 We can actually define our own function.
-In basics.py, we use the keyword *def* to define our own function called *circleArea* to compute the area of a circle with the parameter denoted as *r*, i.e., radius.
+In basics.py, we use the keyword *def* to define our own function called *circleArea* to compute the area of a circle with a parameter denoted as *r*, i.e., radius.
 Why do we need a function?
 When we want to calculate the area of a circle repeatedly within a program, we don't want to write the piece of code every time and everywhere we want to perform the calculaton.
-We define a function to this end so that every time you want to use it we just actually call the function providing the radius parameter.
+We define a function to this end so that every time we want to use it we just actually call the function providing the radius parameter.
-In the example, we use indentation to indicate the function body, i.e. the code block that calculates the area of a circle.
+In basics.py, we use indentation to indicate the function body, i.e. the code block that calculates the area of a circle.
-In the function code blck, we first assign 3.14 to variable *PI* and then calculate the arrea, PI times r times r.
+In the function body, we first assign 3.14 to variable *PI* and then calculate the area, PI times r times r.
 Finally the function returns the calcualted *area*.

 ##### area=circleArea(radius)
-Let's look at how we use this function.
+Let's look at how we use this function *circleArea*.
 At line *radius=5*, we assign 5 to the variable radius.
 At line *area=circleArea(radius)*, we call the defined function *circleArea* and pass *radius* as the function's parameter.
 The function's variable *r* now has the value of *radius*.
 The function code uses this *r* to calcualte the area of the circle.
 So basically the function is used to do the computation given *r*.